Ethnic Fellowship — John E. Maracle

 De Leon holds a bachelor’s degree from Vanguard University, a Master of Education from Chapman University, and a Master of Divinity from Melodyland School of Theology.
 He is the author of several books, including, Siete Pecados Capitales de los Padres.

 Rob Ketterling has served as North Central area executive presbyter since 2017.
 He is the founder and lead pastor of River Valley Church, a multisite church that launched in Minnesota in 1995.
 It has since grown into a thriving church with over 8,500 in attendance across eight campuses with plans for further expansion.

 Through his unique and practical preaching style, vision casting, and gifts of leadership, Ketterling encourages people to live out River Valley’s mission of cultivating an authentic, life-changing relationship with Jesus Christ.

-He is the author of several books including Change Before You Have To and Front-Row Leadership.
+He is the author of several books including Change Before You Have To, Fix it!, and Front-Row Leadership.
 Ketterling currently serves on several organizational boards including the Lead Team of the Church Multiplication Network (CMN) and Association of Related Churches (ARC) as well as the board of Regents for North Central University and as the Chair of the Global University India College of Ministry Founders Board and on the Board of Catalyst.